Advection methods

 Remark/Warning: The advection field need to use interpolation on B-splines.
 So we cannot use other type of interpolator for the advection field.
 However there is no constraint on the interpolator of the advected function.

-The characteristic feet are calculated using a time integration method.
-For details of available methods see timestepper.
+The feet of the characteristics are calculated using a time integration method.
+For details of available methods see Time Stepping Methods.

 Advection domain